Convention of Constantinople: History

-On 5 August 1914, at the beginning of the First World War, Egypt under the nationalist Khedive Abbas Hilmi II declared that the Canal would be open to ships of all nations.
-However, the United Kingdom subsequently deposed Abbas, replacing him with his uncle, Hussein Kamel, and declaring the re-establishment of the Sultanate of Egypt as a British protectorate.
-Thereafter, Britain barred Canal access to ships of the Central Powers for the duration of the war.
-Citing the security of the Canal, Britain attempted to maintain its prerogatives in unilateral declarations.
+On 5 August 1914, at the beginning of the First World War, Egypt, under the nationalist Khedive Abbas Hilmi II, declared that the Canal would be open to ships of all nations.
+However, the United Kingdom subsequently deposed Abbas; replaced him with his uncle, Hussein Kamel; and declared the re-establishment of the Sultanate of Egypt as a British protectorate.
+Thereafter, Britain barred canal access to ships of the Central Powers for the duration of the war.
+Citing the security of the canal, Britain attempted to maintain its prerogatives in unilateral declarations.

-On June 5, 1967, during the Six-Day War, Egypt closed and blockaded the Canal against Israel.
-The Canal remained blocked and closed through the subsequent War of Attrition of 1968 to 1970, and October War of 1973.
-The waterway was eventually re-opened on 10 June, 1975.
-The 14-state Multinational Force and Observers (MFO) currently oversees the terms of the peace treaty over the Canal, which is owned and maintained by the Suez Canal Authority of the Arab Republic of Egypt.
-According to the international rules which govern navigation through the Suez Canal, Egypt cannot forbid any vessel from passing through the Canal if there is no war between Egypt and that country.
+On 5 June 1967, during the Six-Day War, Egypt closed and blockaded the canal against Israel.
+The canal remained blocked and closed through the War of Attrition of 1968 to 1970 and the October War of 1973.
+The waterway was eventually reopened on 10 June 1975.
+The 14-state Multinational Force and Observers (MFO) currently oversees the terms of the peace treaty over the canal, which is owned and maintained by the Suez Canal Authority of the Arab Republic of Egypt.
+According to the international rules that govern navigation through the Suez Canal, Egypt cannot forbid any vessel from passing through the Canal if there is no war between Egypt and that country.